Hello, World.

 2.1: IntelliJ IDEA – Creating a New Project

-First, download and install IntelliJ IDEA if you have not done so already.
+First, download and install IntelliJ IDEA Community if you have not done so already.
 If you have selected to use a different IDE you may skip the part on IntelliJ.
 Just follow the instructions for creating a new project in your respective IDE.

 2.2: IntelliJ IDEA – Layout Overview